genesiscommunitysuccess/docs/docs/03_server/07_consolidator/02_basics.md

 A cold start avoids the danger of losing your calculated data.
 To make a cold start, run the command

-`startProcess --coldStart`
+`startProcess GENESIS_CONSOLIDATOR --coldStart`

+In this case, the Consolidator process is called `GENESIS_CONSOLIDATOR`.
+If in doubt, you can find the exact name of your consolidator in the [service-definitions](https://docs.genesis.global/secure/server/configuring-runtime/service-definitions/) file.

-This consolidates all records in the system before starting the real-time event-driven consolidations.
+This command consolidates all records in the system before starting the real-time event-driven consolidations.

 At the beginning of a cold start, all fields in `consolidationFields` of the consolidation table are zeroed (or deleted, if transient) before initiating the re-consolidation of all the records in the database.